aylwarda/my-fintech-homework-wk1/README.md

 As a fairly young FinTech, Frollo currently operates within the Open Banking landscape.
 The landscape is driven by the advent of Open Banking directives which have turned the tables on the ownership of consumer data in favour of consumers, enabling its primary tenet - Consumer Data Rights; the right that a consumer has over their own data and their choice as to who can access their data, and how it used.

-Open Banking and its implication for data ownwership does not stop at financial data for financial institutions, but is extending to other industries, including Telcos and Energy.
+Open Banking and its implication for data ownership does not stop at financial data for financial institutions, but is extending to other industries, including Telcos and Energy.
 A wealth of data, slowly opening up to those who are ready for it.

 ![Oops, image is not rendering.](./images/open-banking-cdr-timeline.png "Open Banking CDR Timeline")